RosettaCommons/demos/tutorials/scoring/README.md

 * How to score a biomolecule
 * How to change the energy function to other preset functions
 * How to customize the terms in an energy function for your purpose
+* How to get every resdiue's contribution to the energy score

 Scoring in Rosetta
 ------------------